 On March 3, 2023, the Company issued and sold, in a private placement, 30,190 shares of Series A-1 Preferred Stock for an aggregate net proceeds of \$28.0 million (the "Preferred Stock Offering"), net of placement agent fees and offering expenses of \$2.2 million.
-The Company intends to use the net proceeds from the Preferred Stock Offering to support the Company's New Drug Application (NDA) submission for approval of Renazorb for the treatment of hyperphosphatemia and, if approved, for the commercial launch of Renazorb in the U.S.
+The Company intends to use the net proceeds from the Preferred Stock Offering to support the Company's New Drug Application (NDA) submission for approval of Oxylanthanum Carbonate for the treatment of hyperphosphatemia and, if approved, for the commercial launch of Oxylanthanum Carbonate in the U.S.

-Pursuant to the Certificate of Designation of Preferences, Rights and Limitations of the Series A Convertible Voting Preferred Stock (the "Certificate of Designation"), each share of Series A-1 Preferred Stock is, subject to approval of the Company's stockholders, convertible into a unit ("Unit") consisting of: (i) shares of common stock of the Company and, if applicable, shares of Series A-2 Preferred Stock, in lieu of Common Stock, (ii) a tranche A warrant to acquire approximately 46,675,940 shares of Series A-3 Preferred Stock (the "Tranche A Warrant"), (iii) a tranche B warrant to acquire approximately 42,432,672 shares of Series A-4 Preferred Stock (the "Tranche B Warrant"), and (iv) a tranche C warrant to acquire approximately 67,892,276 shares of Series A-5 Preferred Stock (the "Tranche C Warrant", together with the Tranche A Warrant and the Tranche B Warrant, the "Warrants").
-The Tranche A warrants for an aggregate exercise price of approximately \$25 million are exercisable until 21 days following the Company's announcement of receipt of Transitional Drug Add-On Payment Adjustment ("TDAPA") approval for Renazorb, and the Tranche C Warrant for an aggregate exercise price of approximately \$50 million are exercisable until 21 days following four quarters of commercial sales of Renazorb following receipt of TDAPA approval.
+Pursuant to the Series A Certificate of Designation, as of March 3, 2023, each share of Series A-1 Preferred Stock was, subject to approval of the Company's stockholders, convertible into a unit ("Unit") consisting of: (i) shares of common stock of the Company and, if applicable, shares of Series A-2 Preferred Stock, in lieu of common stock, (ii) a tranche A warrant to acquire approximately 46,675,940 shares (excluding deemed dividends) of Series A-3 Preferred Stock (the "Tranche A Warrant"), (iii) a tranche B warrant to acquire approximately 42,432,672 shares (excluding deemed dividends) of Series A-4 Preferred Stock (the "Tranche B Warrant"), and (iv) a tranche C warrant to acquire approximately 67,892,276 shares (excluding deemed dividends) of Series A-5 Preferred Stock (the "Tranche C Warrant", together with the Tranche A Warrant to acquire approximately 67,892,276 shares (excluding deemed dividends) of Series A-5 Preferred Stock (the "Tranche C Warrant", together with the Tranche A Warrant to acquire approximately 67,892,276 shares (excluding deemed dividends) of Series A-5 Preferred Stock (the "Tranche C Warrant", together with the Tranche A Warrant to acquire approximately 67,892,276 shares (excluding deemed dividends) of Series A-5 Preferred Stock (the "Tranche C Warrant", together with the Tranche A Warrant for an aggregate exercise price of approximately \$25 million, is exercisable until 21 days following the Company's announcement of receipt of Transitional Drug Add-On Payment Adjustment ("TDAPA") approval for Oxylanthanum Carbonate, and the Tranche C Warrant for an aggregate exercise price of approximately \$50 million is exercisable until 21 days following four quarters of commercial sales of Oxylanthanum Carbonate following receipt of TDAPA approval.

-The Company has designated 30,190 shares of Series A-1 Preferred Stock, 1,800,000 shares of Series A-2 Preferred Stock, 1,800,000 shares of Series A-3 Preferred Stock, and 3,600,000 shares of Series A-5 Preferred Stock, together the "Series A Preferred Stock".
+The Company has designated 30,190 shares of Series A-1 Preferred Stock, 1,800,000 shares of Series A-2 Preferred Stock, 1,800,000 shares of Series A-3 Preferred Stock, 1,800,000 shares of Series A-4 Preferred Stock, and 3,600,000 shares of Series A-5 Preferred Stock, together the "Series A Preferred Stock".
 The Series A Preferred Stock has a par value of \$0.001 per share.
-The Certificate of Designation states that, to the extent that the conversion of the Series A-1 preferred stock as well as the exercise of the Tranche A, B, and C warrants into Series A-2, Series A-3, Series A-4, and Series A-5 preferred stock results in a beneficial ownership interest in excess of the maximum percentage of common stock upon conversion, the holders will receive the as converted equivalent for the remaining shares in preferred stock on a one-for-one basis with common shares.
-As the Company does not currently have sufficient authorized shares of preferred stock available to satisfy the one-for-one conversion to Series A preferred stock, the Company may be required to seek shareholder approval for an increase in the number of authorized preferred shares.
-However, it is the Company's intent to modify the language of the Certificate of Designation such that the conversion will reflect a \$1,000 per share value for the preferred stock expected to be issued as Series A-2, Series A-3, Series A-4, and Series A-5 preferred stock.
+The Series A Certificate of Designation states that, to the extent that the conversion of the Series A-1 preferred stock as well as the exercise of the Warrants into Series A-2, Series A-3, Series A-4, and Series A-5 preferred stock results in a beneficial ownership interest in excess of the maximum percentage of common stock upon conversion, the holders will receive the as converted equivalent for the remaining shares in preferred stock.

-The Company determined that the holders can detach the warrants from the Series A-1 preferred stock, because the stock will automatically convert into shares of common stock, and the holders will be able to sell those shares while retaining the warrants.
-Accordingly, the warrants are considered freestanding from the Series A-1 preferred stock.
-The Company noted that at contract inception, the warrants are contingently issuable upon the occurrence of a specified event (shareholder approval).
-Once the warrants are legally issued as a result of the automatic conversion of the Series A-1 preferred stock upon shareholder approval, they will become immediately exercisable at the option of the holder.
-The Company determined that the contingently issuable warrants qualify as derivative instruments pursuant to ASC 815-40 and that the warrants will be considered issued for accounting purposes concurrently with the Series A-1 Preferred Stock.
+The Company determined that the Warrants are freestanding from the Series A-1 Preferred Stock, because the stock will automatically convert into shares of common stock, and the holders will be able to sell those shares while retaining the Warrants.
+The Company noted that at contract inception, the Warrants were contingently issuable upon the occurrence of a specified event (shareholder approval).